Hong Kong West Kowloon station: Platforms

 The station serves both 16-car long-haul trains and shorter 8-car short-haul regional trains.
-In its current initial stages, the station uses only 10 tracks (6 long-haul and 4 short-haul) with 14 platforms (6 long-haul and 4 short-haul) consisting of 5 island platforms and 4 side platforms.
+As of July 2025, the station uses only 10 tracks (6 long-haul and 4 short-haul) with 14 platforms (6 long-haul and 4 short-haul) consisting of 5 island platforms and 4 side platforms.
 However, the station was designed with 15 tracks (9 long-haul and 6 short-haul) with 21 platforms (9 long-haul and 12 short-haul) using 9 island platforms and 3 side platforms for full operations.

 The long-haul trains use longer platforms located on the eastern end of the station.
 This part of the station has 9 tracks with 4 island platforms and 1 side platform.
 However, as of 2022, it has only ever used 6 tracks with 2 side platforms and 2 island platforms (Platforms 4–9).
 Passengers here board and alight from the same platform.
 Each platform here has 4 lifts and 4 escalators (2 for arrivals and 2 for departures).
 This means an island platform has a total of 8 escalators and 8 lifts.
 The arrivals escalators and lifts connect to the Arrival concourse on B2 and the departures connecting from the Departure concourse on B3.

 Short-haul trains (including MTRC's Vibrant Express) use shorter platforms which employ the Spanish solution arrangement, where platforms for boarding and alighting are separately located on opposing sides of the track.
 This reduces dwell times of trains in the station by reducing boarding and alighting times of passengers to allow for a higher frequency of service.
 Currently, there are only 4 tracks in use for the short-haul trains, with 3 island platforms (2 of which are used for alighting) and 2 side platforms with a total of 8 platforms (Platforms 11–18).
 The boarding platforms (both island and side) each use 3 lifts and 2 lifts.
 The alighting platforms each use 2 lifts and 3 escalators.
 In the future, there will be a total of 6 tracks (5 island platforms and 2 side platforms) serving short-haul trains.